idleberg/homebrew-dbxcli/README.md

 > [!CAUTION]
 > This Homebrew tap is no longer maintained.
-Please use the [idleberg/asahi](https://github.com/idleberg/homebrew-asahi) instead.
+Please use the [idleberg/asahi](https://github.com/idleberg/homebrew-asahi) tap instead.

 # homebrew-dbxcli